damienstanton/cloudfunc/README.md

 **Why?**

 I found that getting started with a TS function in GCF was more difficult than it should be.
-I was able to piece together a working example based on the official repo and a couple blog posts.
+I was able to piece together a working example based on the official repo and a couple blog posts but it was not ideal.
 This ia an attempt at a better kit that I can reach for anytime I want to _quickly_ get started on a new function.

 **Features:**

-- No gloabl dependencies needed.
+- No global dependencies needed.
 Just run `yarn install` in the functions directory and you're ready.
-- CI tests against a real-life deployed instance ensure the starter kit currently works
+- CI tests against a real-life deployed instance ensure the starter kit currently works.

 [![donation](https://img.shields.io/badge/☕️-Buy_me_coffee-green.svg)](https://paypal.me/damienstanton)